-- Tools Interactive Lesson Graphic Organizers help students process, summarize, and keep track of their learning for end-of-module performance tasks.

-- Supports Each lesson opens with a summary of the The Big Idea and the Main Ideas for that lesson to scaffold students' understanding of the important ideas in the reading.

-- Visuals Modules include numerous visuals to support student understanding of the text, significant concepts, and main ideas.
-Visuals include textual descriptions and prompts for analysis (see "Two Views of a Historic Battle" below for an example).

-- Prompts Throughout the readings in the HMH Social Studies lessons, Reading Checks appear within the text to question students and support their development of independent skills as they:

-- Draw Conclusions;

-- Summarize;

-- Identify Points of View;

-- Make Inferences;

-- Analyze Information;

-- Sequence; and

-- Find Main Ideas.

-- Techniques In the Teacher's Guide, Core Instruction notes are differentiated for Below Level, At Level, and Above Level.
-Tiered Activities enable teachers to engage all students in the same activities while providing different levels of support. - End-of-Lesson assessment Students are prompted to pause, review, and reassess before moving on: Remediation Activities at the end of every lesson offer re-teaching and reassessment for students who struggle.
-Enrichment Activities close every lesson to give students an opportunity to explore additional topics in depth to further demonstrate their understanding of the material and to take action in their community. - Guided Reading Workbook and Spanish/English Guided Reading Workbook help guide students as they read and take notes while reading adapted-level summaries.
+- Tools Interactive Lesson Graphic Organizers help students process, summarize, and keep track of their learning for end-of-module performance tasks. - Supports Each lesson opens with a summary of The Big Idea and the Main Ideas for that lesson to scaffold students' understanding of the important ideas in the reading. - Visuals Modules include numerous visuals to support student understanding of the text, significant concepts, and main ideas.
+Visuals include textual descriptions and prompts for analysis (see "Two Views of a Historic Battle" below for an example). - Prompts Throughout the readings in the HMH Social Studies lessons, Reading Checks appear within the text to question students and support their development of independent skills as they - Draw Conclusions. - Summarize, - Identify Points of View, - Make Inferences. - o Analyze Information, - Sequence, and - Find Main Ideas. - Techniques In the Teacher's Guide, Core Instruction notes are differentiated for Below Level, At Level, and Above Level.
+Tiered Activities enable teachers to engage all students in the same activities while providing different levels of support. - End-of-Lesson Assessment Students are prompted to pause, review, and reassess before moving on: Remediation Activities at the end of every lesson offer reteaching and reassessment for students who struggle.
+Enrichment Activities close every lesson to give students an opportunity to explore additional topics in depth and further demonstrate their understanding of the material, and to take action in their community. - Guided Reading Workbook and Spanish/English Guided Reading Workbook help guide students as they read and take notes while reading adapted-level summaries.